rcshubhadeep/increment-ex/README.md

   d) That's it!!
 (Of course you have to connect to it via port 5000)

-2.> If you are not having those two things then OR you do not want to use them OR you are having a trouble to set it up then
+2.> If you are not having those two things OR you do not want to use them OR you are having a trouble to set it up then

   a) Make sure you have Python and virtualenv installed and working